-Labels limit us.
-Especially when the lick it and stick it labels are plastered across our foreheads.
+Labels Limit Us.
+Especially the lick it and stick it labels that get plastered across our foreheads.

-If we've been told that our "different" is "too different", we may have turned down the difference to fit in, belong, and that's when the reeeeally sticky labels come out like "too emotional", "too loud", "too bold", "too soft", "too smart", "too quirky", or too something.
+Sometimes, if we believe that our difference is "too different", we may even do our best to turn down the difference to fit in, belong.
+Typically, that's when those lick it and stick it labels come out, you know, the reeeeally sticky ones, like "too emotional", "too loud", "too bold", "too soft", "too smart", or too something.

-When we Turn Up the YOU, we transcend our difference, and find a place of acceptance, true belonging, and authentic connection.
+But Brené Brown has proven with her research that they do.
+And when we show up authentically - when we Turn Up the YOU, we transcend our difference, find that place of acceptance, true belonging, and connection.

 “Authenticity is a collection of choices that we have to make every day.
 It's about the choice to show up and be real.
 The choice to be honest.
 The choice to let our true selves be seen.”

 So how do we get to the place where we choose to Turn Up the YOU in a way that honours our sacred self, that empowers us to show up with sticky foreheads, beaming with a gentle grace that is exempt from expectation?

 Expectations of self, and of others to show up in a specific way.

 When we do, we unconsciously create an environment for others to show up authentically too.